Partner Program – The 14 Steps to Build Your Reseller Channel Program

 Step 5: Success factors

-Now that you clearly know your sales process and what type of partners will be the most suitable for your business, it is now important to understand what are the critical factors that will enable your partners to close deals?
+You now understand the kind of sales process you must design and what type of channel partners will be the most suitable for your business.
+It is now important for you to understand what are the critical success factors that will enable your channel partners to close deals.

-What are the critical factors?
-Is it a Proof of concept?
+What are these critical factors?
+Is it a proof of concept?
 Good support?
 Pricing structure?
-Or an efficient project management?
+Or efficient project management?

 Step 6: Define motivation drivers and elements

-Everything looks good for now.
-You have the right value proposition.
-Sales process.
-Right partners.
-Success factors.
-But what will drive your partners to act on the success factors?
+Everything looks good.
+You have the right value proposition, sales process, channel partners and have defined critical success factors.
+But what will drive your channel partners to act on these success factors?

-This is probably one of the most creative parts of all the 14-steps.
+This is probably one of the most creative parts of all the 14 steps.
 Here, you need to think out of the box.
-Define what elements can motivate your partners and what actions you need to take to help your partners become better at delivering key success factors.
+Define what elements can motivate your channel partners and determine what actions you will need to take to help your channel partners become better at delivering key success factors.